paperbenni/paperbenni.github.io/content/posts/niri.md

 # Niri

-I have recently come across [niri](https://github.com/YaLTeR/niri)
+I have recently come across [niri](https://github.com/YaLTeR/niri).

 I do not know how I managed to miss that this is a thing for this long.
-In my limited experience this is even better than hyprland
+In my limited experience this is even better than Hyprland.

 # Overview hjkl